 We got back in the car and returned to the city center.
-And though Fedia was hoping I’d agree to extend the excursion by making a stop in Borjomi, I felt I’d seen plenty for one day.
+And though my driver was hoping I’d extend the excursion even further by making a stop in Borjomi, I felt I’d seen plenty for one day.

 While there are some organized day tours which leave from Tbilisi, staying at least a night or two is recommended considering all that there is to see.
 Luckily, getting to Akhaltsikhe by public transport is simple and easy.

 In Tbilisi, take the metro to Didube station and then follow the crowd to the large bus station/outdoor market hybrid.
 It’s not really a station, however, but just a bunch of vehicles parked within a huge parking lot.